Consular Services for U.S. Military Personnel and Dependents

 A “green card” (I-551) is issued to legal permanent residents of the United States You do not apply for a “green card” abroad – you apply for an immigrant visa (see above), and once admitted to the United States as an immigrant you become a “legal permanent resident” and USCIS will send you the card, generally within two months.
 You can enter and depart the United States freely with the card and your non-U.S. passport.

 But there is an important rule you need to be aware of.
 Normally, legal permanent residents cannot remain outside the United States for more than one year.
 If you do, you will lose your legal permanent resident status.
 This rule does not apply if you are abroad on U.S. government orders, or accompanying a family member who is.

-If you lose your green card or it expires while you are outside the United States contact USCIS Frankfurt.
-You can find more information here.
+If you lose your green card or it expires while you are outside the United States you can find more information here.